Welcome to Shadowing and Observerships with UCHealth

 What is Shadowing?

 Shadowing is a short-term experience allowing you to see first-hand occupations, procedures, and processes that interest you.
 Shadowing a physician, nurse, healthcare professional, or administrator means that you are following an individual as they engage with daily duties.
-You may watch how the individual interacts with patients, performs procedures, handles the daily schedule, and converses with coworkers.
+You may watch how the individual interacts with patients, performs procedures, handles their daily schedule, and converses with coworkers.

 • Shadowing is limited to 12 hours annually.
 These hours may be split into different experiences or used all at one time.
-If a potential shadower is looking for a longer opportunity, they should consider an Observership or volunteering.

 • Shadowers must find their own Sponsor.
 You can do so by searching on www.uchealth.org for Doctors, Locations and Specialties.